Magnetism in Gemstones

 Bi-color Indicolite Tourmaline

-Unlike chromium, vanadium does not cause red fluorescence under longwave UV light in gemstones of any kind.
-Instead vanadium quenches fluorescence, just as iron quenches fluorescence in other types of gems.
+Unlike chromium, vanadium V3+ does not cause red fluorescence under longwave UV light in gemstones of any kind.
+Instead vanadium V3+ quenches fluorescence, just as iron quenches fluorescence in other types of gems.
 This quenching phenomenon is rarely recognized in gemology.
 The gem below shows no chromium fluorescence under longwave UV light, but it does show a strong red reaction under the Chelsea filter.
 This indicates that chromium is indeed present.
 But any UV fluorescence from chromium is quenched by vanadium.
 We know the quenching of fluorescence is not due to iron, the universally recognized quencher, as the gem is diamagnetic and contains only a trace amount of iron.

 Colored Primarily by Vanadium

 Vanadium-dravite is an idiochromatic species of tourmaline that is colored by a high concentration of vanadium.
 Unlike Chrome Tourmaline of the dravite species, Vanadium-dravite contains little or no chromium and does not appear red under a Chelsea filter.
-Although crystals of this mineral are seldom of gem quality, we encountered a very rare example of a faceted Vanadium-dravite that was bluish green in color and showed strong magnetic attraction due to vanadium.
-This is the only example we have found of any gemstone in which the transition metal vanadium is not only magnetically detectable, but also causes a strong magnetic response.
+Although crystals of this mineral are rarely of gem quality, we encountered a very rare example of a faceted Vanadium-dravite that was bluish green in color and showed strong magnetic attraction due to vanadium.
+This is the only example we have found of any gemstone of any kind in which the transition metal vanadium is not only magnetically detectable, but also causes a strong magnetic response.

 (2.53ct., Strong, SI 213)